-3.2.6.31.
+3.2.6.16.
 Medialoopster Create Project Action

 With the help of the Medialoopster Create Project Action, it is possible to automatically create a project in Media Loopster.
 For this purpose the API of Media Loopster is addressed and the corresponding project is created.
 During this process, the project id of the project that is created in medialoopster is written to helmut's database and is available there as a custom project id.
 It is possible to define a folder structure for the catalog, which is also created directly.
 If the node is used to duplicate a project, it is possible to add the source project name to the "Copy of" field, to tell Media Loopster to create another linked instance of each asset (belonging to the source project) within the duplicated project.
-While doing this, it is possible to share the linked assets or not by using the toggle switch.

-3.2.6.32.
+3.2.6.17.
 Medialoopster Delete Asset From Project Action